 An 80s collection of outtakes that were outtakes for a reason.
 Name your favourite track from ‘Coda’.
 Name any track from ‘Coda’.
 Exactly.
 Zeppelin owed Atlantic one more release for the Swan Song label (home to their previous four LPs), so this was a bit of a contractual obligation.

-As we mentioned last week, when the creator of an album themselves is referring back to something as “not the greatest thing in the world”, it doesn’t bode well.
+As previously mentioned, when the creator of an album themselves is referring back to something as “not the greatest thing in the world”, it doesn’t bode well.
 In last place, then, ‘In Through The Out Door’.
 Close it behind you please.
-Meanwhile, we’ll just go back to ‘Led Zeppelin II’ and listen to ‘Ramble On’ if you don’t mind.